-Expectation: Cell phones are not allowed in any examination; however, teachers have the discretion to allow cell phones in class as a learning tool if they feel it is appropriate.
+Expectation: Cell phones and smart watches are not allowed in any examination; however, teachers have the discretion to allow devices in class as a learning tool if they feel it is appropriate.
 Students are to abide by each teacher's individual policy.